enatsek/Debian-Ubuntu/nginx.md

 ---

 ### 0.0.
 The What
-It's been some time after I prepared [NginxOnDebianUbuntu](NginxOnDebianUbuntu.html) tutorial.
-I decided to revise it with a new perspective.
-The old document will be available for some time, in case you'd like to check it too.

-Nginx is a very powerful web server software.
-Some sources tell that it is one of the most used web server software with Apache.
+Nginx is an open-source web server that also functions as a reverse proxy, load balancer, and HTTP cache.
+It is known for its high performance, low resource usage, and efficient handling of simultaneous connections.

 ### 0.1.
 Environment
-I used Debian and Ubuntu server editions, namely Debian 11 & 12, Ubuntu 22.04 & 24.04 LTS Servers.
+I used Debian and Ubuntu server editions, specifically Debian 12 & 13, and Ubuntu 22.04 & 24.04 LTS Servers.

-I have a test domain name: 386387.xyz.
-I used it for my tests.
+I have a test domain name: 386387.xyz, which I used for testing.

-Unless you want to run a totally static website, you would need PHP and a database server too.
-So we're going to touch them a bit.
+If you want to run more than a static website, you'll need PHP and a database server as well.
+We'll cover these components briefly.

-All the following domain names points to my test server:
+All the following domain names point to my test server:

 - 386387.xyz
 - www.386387.xyz